laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 When requested to interrupt and shut down, the test wrapper should exit as soon as possible.

-The primary output of test execution is the XML test log: it carries the most useful information for the user.
+The primary output of test execution is the XML test log: it carries crucial information for the user.
 The XML file records the test's status (passed or failed) and the test's textual output.
 The test wrapper should ensure it always writes the XML test log.

 Textual test outputs are typically around a few MBs, though at their extreme reach sizes of several GBs.
 To avoid having to write the whole XML file as part